See a kaleidescope of natural wonders during a last minute break to Iceland

 Those in search of retail therapy will find numerous trendy shops selling the latest in cutting edge Icelandic fashion.
 The flea market, which is open during weekends, is the place to head for an eclectic range of goods including the iconic lopapeysa, a hand knitted wool jumper synonymous with Iceland.

-You don’t have to go far to enjoy a geothermal spa, as there’s a manmade hot spring at the sandy Nautholsvik Beach near Reykjavik University.
+You don’t have to go far to enjoy a geothermal spa either, as there’s a manmade hot spring at the sandy Nautholsvik Beach near Reykjavik University.
 Or travel 40 minutes to the infamous Blue Lagoon, to soak in dazzling blue geothermal seawater between 37°C and 40°C, and have an in-water massage or rejuvenating mud mask.
+It might be nice to warm up a bit in Iceland’s frosty climate.

 The best time of year to book your last minute holiday